mlcourses/lab-3-blog-post-group6_cs281/post.md

 After building it, we tested the correctness of this.
 With LED A wired correctly, LED A light up.
 This testing process involved systematically checking different input combinations and verifying the resulting LED illumination, thereby validating the functionality of LED A and Circuit design for it.

+  -- will add a video here of LED A lighting up ..

 ### LED B Utsav

-To light up LED B,
+To light up LED B, we needed two NOT gates, an AND gate and an OR gate.

 ### LED C Utsav